- Schedule of Classes - November 29, 2021 7:42PM EST

 Distribution Category (HA-AG, HA-AS, HST-AS)

-- Knowledge of ethical issues regarding patent disputes, proprietary knowledge, privacy, and access of information technology.
+- Knowledge of ethical issues regarding political representation, workplace compensation, and access to information technology.

-- Ability to write essays that make sound arguments about major themes in the history of information technology.
+- Ability to make sound arguments about major themes in the history of information technology.
 Ability to discuss these themes orally with the professor and other students.

 Credits and Grading Basis